sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/ping.md

 ## Overview

-With **MetricsHub**, you can ping your resources through ICMP (Internet Control Message Protocol) to verify that they can be reached within an acceptable response time.
+With **MetricsHub**, you can ping any system on the network through ICMP (Internet Control Message Protocol) to verify that it can be reached within an acceptable response time.
 To achieve this, you only need to configure in the `config/metricshub.yaml` file:
 * the resources to be monitored
 * the `ping` protocol for each of your resource.